TheDavidFromMars/SnipTools/Readme.md

 #### Important Tasks:
 * `packimpl:applyPackChangesDebug` - Compiles, pushes, activates the Pack and restarts Snapchat
 * `packimpl:openPackChangesDebug` - Compiles, pushes, activates the Pack and restarts SnipTools
+* To use Android Studio's "app" run configuration, please make sure you do not deploy `packimpl` as a dynamic feature, otherwise Akrolyb's environment checks will fail (detecting code from the packimpl module in the main ClassLoader).
+Edit configuration to prevent this.

 Use the typical `app:installDebug` task to install the application via Gradle.